Background

 That’s even better news than I had anticipated!
 However, it still doesn’t explain why I’m unable to create a WebGL context.

-With a little bit more prompting, I got to the bottom of why HTMLCanvasElement was returning null when I called getContext("experimental-webgl"):
+With a little bit more prompting, I got to the bottom of why HTMLCanvasElement

 You also need to have “uses-webgl” in your ad’s plist.
 Sorry, forgot about that.

-The uses-webgl setting is completely undocumented, but it certainly works!
+setting is completely undocumented, but it certainly works!

 Demo iAd WebGL Project